andrewoid/evolution-java/the_rules.md

 4. Do not repeat yourself.
 5. Do not repeat yourself.
 6. Do not read from a file multiple times.
 Read from the file once and save the data.
 7. Do not use += when doing String concatenation.
 Use [StringBuilder](http://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html).
+Don't use [StringBuffer](http://docs.oracle.com/javase/8/docs/api/java/lang/StringBuffer.html) unless you are using multiple Threads.
 8. Do not write code like this:

         if (checkCondition()) {